 Confidence!
 With it, we can take on the world; without it, we don’t ask for raises, request that important meeting or take risks.
 In the success equation, research shows that confidence is even more critical than competence.
 But what is confidence?
 Where does it come from?
 Are we born with it or do we acquire it?
 And why do women have less of it than their talents deserve?
-In this speech Katty Kay inspires audiences with the latest scientific research and anecdotes from her own career and the many women she interviewed for the book.
+This speech can be tailored to women or girls/parents and is based on Katty’s two bestselling books on the subject.
+Katty Kay inspires audiences with the latest scientific research and anecdotes from her own career and the many women and girls she interviewed.
 “Neurologists have isolated a ‘confidence gene,’” says Katty “and when I was tested, I learned I am not genetically predisposed to being confident.”
 Her experience is like that of so many women, even senior women, whose lack of confidence is what really holds them back.
 But confidence is also art – impacted by how we choose to live with our genes.
 The good news then is that being confident is a choice.
-Katty’s talk inspires audiences to take action -- to go outside their comfort zones, to try new hard things, to take risks, to be prepared to fail and to discover the secret to success.
+Katty’s talk inspires audiences to take action – to go outside their comfort zones, to try new hard things, to take risks, to be prepared to fail and to discover the secret to success.

 At the World Economic Forum in Davos, IMF Chief Christine Lagarde called the advancement of women the greatest economic opportunity of our time.
 She was recognizing what Katty Kay calls Womenomics, the extraordinary value of women in the workforce.
 Global studies show that companies who employ more senior women make more money.
 But too many women in their mid-thirties hit the brick wall of kids vs. career and decide to leave the workforce.
 We can’t afford to keep losing them.
 Katty marshals evidence from employers large and small to show how it’s possible to help women meet the demands of family and career and keep these valuable contributors in the workforce.
 What starts as talent retention initiative becomes a profit bonus any company would be happy to have.
 Katty’s talk inspires women and provides a practical guide to employers.

-Katty Kay has interviewed scores of political dignitaries and business leaders for her news broadcasts.
-The skills, grace and humor she brings to the live stage as a panel moderator, discussion leader and interviewer help create memorable events.
+Katty Kay has interviewed scores of political dignitaries and business leaders for her news broadcasts and at top live events.
+The skills, grace and humor she brings to the live stage as a panel moderator, discussion leader and interviewer help create memorable experience for the audience.